What the EU Emissions Trading System (EU ETS) means for shippers

 How is the EU Emissions Trading System being introduced for the maritime sector?

 Since January 1st 2024, the EU ETS has covered 100% of the greenhouse gas emissions from intra-European voyages taken by ships of over 5000 gross tonnage.
 50% of the emissions from voyages that start or finish in a EU port, will also be covered by the scheme.
-We can speculate that UK ports will be included in that when the schemes are combined.

 However, to ensure a smooth transition, the implementation will be phased.
 Shipping companies only must surrender carbon allowances for a portion of their emissions during the phase-in: